wakanawakana/spynet/README.md

 ## how to run
 - install torch for windows https://github.com/BTNC/distro-win
 - build
-- see anuragranj/spynet $ run_spynet.lua
+- see anuragranj/spynet and run_spynet.lua